adilasif-io/Handlebars-Navigator/README.md

 ## Usage

-1. Open a Handlebars file in Visual Studio Code
+1. Open an HTML file with handlebars in Visual Studio Code
-2. Use Ctrl+Click on a partial to navigate to its definition
+2. Use Ctrl+Click on a partial.
+Ex: {{>_partial-name}}
-3. Explore and navigate through your Handlebars project with ease
+4. _partial-name.html will be opened

+   **Please note, Partials should exist as an html file in the "src>partials" folder.
+Can be any subfolders after that.**

 ## Building Locally